tstack/lnav/src/internals/sql-ref.rst

     * **chars** --- The characters to trim.
 Defaults to spaces.

   **Examples**
-    To trim the whitespace from the end of the string 'abc   ':
+    To trim the space characters from the end of the string 'abc   ':

     .. code-block::  custsqlite